aumcode/nfx-demos/README.md

 <a href="https://github.com/aumcode/nfx-demos/tree/master/Wave/Wave.Resources">Wave.Resources</a> - the application demonstrates how you can address different resources such as css, javascripts, flat files, images etc.

 <a href="https://github.com/aumcode/nfx-demos/tree/master/Wave/Wave.ViewEngine">Wave.ViewEngine</a> - the application demonstrates different capabilities of <b>NFX.Wave</b> html templatization engine.
-You can embed any code in your html template pages, which then will be rendered by server into valid html.
-You can also embed a pice of html into another views for reusability purposes.
+You can embed any code in your html template pages, which then will be rendered by server into a valid html.
+You can also embed a piece of html into another views for reusability purposes (partial views).

 <a href="https://github.com/aumcode/nfx-demos/tree/master/Wave/Wave.DbApplication">Wave.DbApplication</a> - a simple web application with MySQL database backend.
-The application demonstrates work with simple CRUD operations over MySQL database.
+The application demonstrates working with simple CRUD operations over MySQL database.

 <h4>
 NFX.Glue Demos
 </h4>

-will be soon
+...in progress